GraciousNgetich/Survey-Form/README.md

 # Survey-Form
-this is a FreeCodeCamp Survey Form exercise.
+This is a FreeCodeCamp Survey Form exercise.